educational-resources-and-services/bibletags-widget/README.md

 ### Word divisions

-Most modern languages separate words with spaces, but there are some exceptions.
+Most modern languages separate words with spaces or other punctuation, but there are some exceptions.
 See [here](https://en.wikipedia.org/wiki/Word_divider) and [here](https://linguistics.stackexchange.com/questions/6131/is-there-a-long-list-of-languages-whose-writing-systems-dont-use-spaces).

-To address this, the database will need to record a `word divider regex` and `word regex` for any text where `/[\s-]+/` and `/\w+/` are not the proper respective values.
+To address this, the database will need to record a `word divider regex` for any text where the default `/[\\P{L}]+/gu` is not the valid regex for the split function.

 This will leave some languages without precise word dividers, resulting, at times, in smaller divisions than words (eg. syllables).
 While this is not ideal for these languages, it should nonetheless allow all aspects of the widget to function properly, and only require a bit more clicking when tagging these texts to the original languages.

+Programmatic exceptions to this approach will be few.
+To date, the following exception(s) exist:

+* Possession and contractions in English using an apostraphe.
+Eg. `Balaam’s`, `shouldn’t`.
+Such apostraphes will be escaped before the `word divider regex` is used to split the verse.

+*Please contact us to suggest any programmatic exceptions for other languages.*

 Known examples of languages without precise word dividers: